 The faculty of The Programs in Occupational Therapy is dedicated to enabling students to become respected professionals.
 The development and maintenance of professionalism, as seen through actions and communications, is an important component of occupational therapy practice.
 Advisors review with each student their progression towards professionalism.
-The Professional Development Assessment, included in the Student Handbook, is a guide for the development of professionalism.
+The Professional Development Profile and Professional Development Report, both included in the Student Handbook, are guides for the development of professionalism.